signebedi/mercutio/docs/index.md

 * **attacks**: [optional]
 * **alignment**: [optional] {'personal: [chaotic, neutral, lawful], 'moral': [good, evil, neutral]}

-In addition, it tracks vital data such as level, experience, alignment, and hitpoints.
+In addition, it tracks vital data such as level, experience, alignment, and hit-points.

 ## Usage

-Start by importing the mercutio library
+Start by importing the mercutio library:
 ```python
 import mercutio.mercutio as mc
 ```

-Next, you can create your player object
+Next, you can create your player object:

 ```python
 player = mc.Player()
 ```

 You can also pass the values for each dimension you'd like to pass to the gen() method.
-Note: this method will leave dimensions empty when they are not passed.
+Note: this method will leave dimensions empty when they are not passed:
 ```python
 player.gen(
   player_class='warrior',